adtech97/cats-vs-dogs-classifier/README.md

 ## Clone and use
 Git repository can be cloned with git clone also can directly download from git hub

-Step 1: Clone repository in local directory
+1. Clone repository in local directory
-Step 2: setup conda environment (Not compulsary to use conda recommend it because iteasy to setup)
-        conda setup guide will be given below
+2. setup conda environment (Not compulsary to use conda recommend it because iteasy to setup) conda setup guide will be given below
-Step 3: Open Model-stats.ipynb run the model.
+3. Open Model-stats.ipynb run the model.

 ## Conda env setup guide
 1. Download and install Anaconda.
 For download link   [click here](https://www.anaconda.com/products/individual)